 Wittgenstein illustrates that mental states are not private, universally identical brain processes or mental events.
-They are socially meaningful, recognisable patterns of behaviour characteristic of human beings.
+They are manifested in, and characterised by socially meaningful, recognisable patterns of human behaviour.
 We can never understand or know such states by looking in the brain or constructing models or theories of what particular mental states consist of and how they relate to each other.
 Mental states are properties of living people within human ‘forms of life’, expressed in activity that is purposive, interactive and whose meaning is inextricable from its social context.
 They are not abstract, context-independent entities like mathematical functions or chemical elements.

 Many thinkers have argued that these properties mean that mental states and human activity are not amenable to the methods of natural science.
 The scientific method, as it has developed in physics, chemistry and biology, is premised on the predictability of the material world, which allows us to look back from a given situation and determine its ‘causes,’ and to look forward from a set of circumstances and predict what will occur.

 Human behaviour is inherently unpredictable, however, and for this reason it is argued that understanding it is logically different from our understanding of the material world (1).
 Human behaviour is not caused in the sense that natural events can be said to be caused.
 People make choices, and do things for reasons.
 These choices are influenced and constrained, but not determined, by the circumstances of a person’s life, which include the whole history of human society that has over the centuries established the ways in which we understand and respond to the phenomena of the world, including each other.
 (2).
 But history – both personal and social – is not an external event or entity.
 Our history is part of who we are and who we become.
 It is part of our individuality.
 We cannot distinguish our history from our actions in the way that we can isolate causes from consequences in physical or mechanical systems.